-On or about April 30, 2018, we are mailing to all stockholders entitled to vote at the Annual Meeting a Notice of Internet Availability of Proxy Materials (the "Notice") instead of a paper copy of this proxy statement.
+On or about May 29, 2020, we are mailing stockholders entitled to vote at the Annual Meeting a Notice of Internet Availability of Proxy Materials (the "Notice") instead of a paper copy of this proxy statement.
 The Notice contains instructions on how to access those documents over the Internet, which are available at http://senestech.investorroom.com/.
 The Notice also contains instructions on how to request a paper copy of our proxy materials, including this proxy statement and a form of proxy card or voting instruction card.